Riding and Driving Lessons, Field Boarding and Training

 Even after our long ride, this little rider is still full of glee, or is she simply wondering what happened to her horse's head?

 Carriage Driving Lessons and Training Mahalo Farmoffers carriage driving lessons and training for pleasure drivers and those interested in competing in combined driving.
-This past summer we taught little Elvis, the 10 hand pony, and his 13 year old owner, Morgan, to drive.
-Elvis' lessons have been videotaped and are being put on youtube.
-If you want to learn the process of training a horse to drive from start to finish, tune in to Elvis' videos.
-So far, I only uploaded lesson 4 part 1 http://www.youtube.com/watch?v=Dzg8XjSBYaM .
-The rest of the videos are to follow.
+A few years back, we taught little Elvis, the 10 hand pony, and his 13 year old owner, Morgan, to drive.
+One of Elvis' lessons have been videotaped and is on youtube.
+If you want to learn about training a pony to drive, you can uploaded lesson 4 part 1 http://www.youtube.com/watch?v=Dzg8XjSBYaM .

 Boarding Mahalo Farm